Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Reduced equations

 To lowest order in $\epsilon$, $\vdel\cdot\vu = \vdperp\cdot\vuperp = 0$, so the perpendicular motions are individually incompressible and can be represented by a stream function: $\vuperp=\vz\times\vdperp\Phi$.
 In the next order, the incompressibility condition allows us to find the divergence of the second-order correction to $\vuperp$ (to be useful shortly): \beq \vdel\cdot\vu = \vdperp\cdot\vuperp^{(2)} + \frac{\dd\upar}{\dd z} = 0. \eeq The perpendicular part of \eqref{NSEq} is (keeping two lowest orders) \beq \frac{\dd\vuperp}{\dd t} + \vuperp\cdot\vdperp\vuperp -\nu\dperp^2\vuperp = -2\Omega\vz\times\vuperp -\vdperp p. \eeq In the lowest order, the left-hand side disappears and so right-hand side must vanish too.
 This gives $p=2\Omega\Phi$.
 Now taking the perpendicular curl ($\vdperp\times$) of \eqref{NS_perp}, we get \beq \frac{\dd}{\dd t}\dperp^2\Phi + \lt\{\Phi,\dperp^2\Phi\rt\} = 2\Omega\,\frac{\dd\upar}{\dd z} + \nu\dperp^4\Phi, \eeq where $\{f,g\} = \vz\cdot(\vdperp f\times\vdperp g)$ and we have used \eqref{inc2} to express $\vdperp\times(2\Omega\vz\times\vuperp^{(2)}) = 2\Omega\vz\vdperp\cdot\vuperp^{(2)}$.
 Finally, taking the parallel part of \eqref{NSEq} to lowest order and using $p=2\Omega\Phi$, we get \beq \frac{\dd\upar}{\dd t} + \lt\{\Phi,\upar\rt\} = -2\Omega\,\frac{\dd\Phi}{\dd z} + \nu\dperp^2\upar. \eeq

 \Eqsand{Phi_eq}{upar_eq} are the desired reduced system, which we will refer to as Reduced Rotating Hydrodynamics (RRHD).
-Up to notational differences, they are equivalent to the reduced system of \citet{Julien98} (derived under slightly differently formulated assumptions).
-Let us itemise some of their properties: \begin{enumerate}
+Up to notational differences, they are equivalent to the reduced system of \citet{Julien98} (derived under slightly differently formulated assumptions; see also \citealt{Julien07} and references therein for a uniform mathematical discussion of RRHD and reduced models generally).
+Let us itemise some of the properties of these equations: \begin{enumerate}

 \item they support inertial waves with $\omega = \pm2\Omega\kpar/\kperp$ and corresponding eigenfunctions $\upar=\pm\kperp\Phi$ (so, the wave is circularly polarised: as it propagates along $\vz$, the velocity vector rotates in the plane perpendicular to $\vkperp$); inertial-wave packets with fixed $\kperp$ and arbitrary amplitude are exact nonlinear solutions;